 Delete current line

-One way to delete a line is to select the whole line and press Delete, but a more efficient way would be to press Ctrl+Y when the cursor is anywhere in that line.
+One way to delete a line is to select the whole line and press Delete or Backspace, but a slightly more efficient way is to press Ctrl+Y when the cursor is anywhere in that line.

 Move lines up and down

 You can move the line where the caret resides up and down using dedicated shortcuts: Ctrl+Shift+Up and Ctrl+Shift+Down.